-Locate the Chain Guide Loading Section labeled BLS.
-Insert the End Sprocket Assembly into the labeled end of chain guide as shown in Figure 3.1.
+Locate the Chain Guide Loading Section labeled ALS.
+Insert the End Sprocket Assembly into the end of chain guide opposite the notch as shown in Figure 3.1.
 Position the assembly so that the back of the sprocket assembly is butted up to the striker cap.
 Align the inner edge of the chain guide with the centerline of the header while keeping the sprocket assembly securely in place.
-Attach the chain guide using the provided hardware (2 1⁄2" X # 10 screws if mounting to a wood header or #10-24 Flathead screws 3⁄4" long if mounting to steel header).
+Attach the chain guide using the provided hardware (4" X #10 screws if mounting to a wood header or #10-24 Flathead screws 3⁄4" long if mounting to steel header).
+Pilot holes should be drilled using a #28 (0.141) diameter drill bit.

-Figure 3.1.
+igure 3.1.
 Chain Guide Loading Section and Sprocket Assembly